 A health-insuring corporation means a corporation that provides basic health care services through either an open panel or closed panel system.
 An open panel system provides incentives for enrollees to utilize participating providers, but also allows enrollees to use non-participating providers.
 A closed panel system requires enrollees to use only providers that participate.
 Health insuring corporations conforming to these rules are allowed to use the name Health Maintenance Organization or HMO.

 The key point to understand with these definitions is that not every single form of health insurance meets this definition.
-It is quite possible that the plan you are enrolled in may not be subject to the mandate.
+The plan you are enrolled in may not be subject to the mandate.
 Find help with infertility treatment costs using the tax code and supplemental insurance.